pereznetworks/TD-Project9/README.md

                           that should be hidden
                            unless no results are found

-      Step 4: Setup Routes
+      Step 4: Plan and Setup Routes

-          Routes setup as of 9/14/2018 are:
-          This is subject to change during this initial development phase
+          am a little unclear if the search form and the nav buttons should be rendered on the page at the same time

-            / : loads the header components
+            / : loads the header component
-                header components:
+                sub components:
                   a search form
                   may also include a logo, title, etc..

-            / : a nav component
+            /nav : a nav component
                   with 3 default links
                   to show that categories of photos
                   and nav-link route and sub-components also